swarup-p/VSD_Physical_Design_Workshop/README.md

 Typical steps involved in placement are,

-  1. Bind netlist with physical cells
+  1. Bind netlist with physical cells:
   Library contains information about physical cells such as delay information, timeing delays.
 Usually,library gives option to choose a standard cell among its variants with different shapes, sizes, operating voltage.

-	Note: Larger ahspes allows cell to have low resistance and that makes it faster, but then it requires more area.
+	Note: Larger shape allows cell to have low resistance and that makes it faster, but then it requires more area.
 Also, bigger cells have more drive strength compared to their smaller variants.

-  2. Placement
+  2. Placement:
-  Placement happpens at this step.
+  Placement takes place at this step.

-  3. Optimize placement
+  3. Optimize placement:
   In this step, wire length and capacitances are estimated and bsed on that repeater are inserted.
 Repeaters are basically buffers and used in the design to maintain signal integrity.

 	Note: Repeaters used on clock lines are different from the repeater that are used in data paths.